 - Styles: Classical

-- Suitability: From around Age 11 or Grade 6, adults welcome
+- Suitability: From Intermediate to professional level of flute playing, around Grade 6 above, adults welcome

-Anthony Ferner is principal flute of the Christchurch Symphony, lecturer in flute at the University of Canterbury and a conductor.
+Anthony Ferner is Principal Flute Emeritus of the Christchurch Symphony, lecturer in flute at the University of Canterbury and a conductor.

 He won the first prize in the New Zealand Concerto Competition and he has frequently appeared as soloist with the Christchurch Symphony.
 He was trained in England at the Guildhall of Music studying with Peter lloyd (Principal Flute LSO) Trevor Wye and William Bennett.